Interrupted Aortic Arch Treatment

 Babies with interrupted aortic arch need surgery during the first week of life.

-Before surgery takes place, your baby will need medicine (prostaglandin) that keeps the ductus arteriosus (the blood vessel between the pulmonary artery and aorta) open so blood can get to the rest of the body.
+Before surgery takes place, your baby will need medicine (prostaglandin) that keeps the ductus arteriosus open so blood can get to the rest of the body.

 Surgery will connect the two separate parts of the aorta, close the ventricular septal defect (if there is one) and close the patent (open) ductus arteriosus.
-Often these steps can all be done during the same surgery.
-Your doctor may need to do more than one surgery depending on your baby’s condition, like the size and position of their ventricular septal defect.
+Often, these steps can all be done during the same surgery.
+Your doctor may need to do more than one surgery depending on your baby’s condition, such as the size and position of their ventricular septal defect and the size of the outflow from the left ventricle.

 To meet your child’s long-term healthcare needs, we have a special Adult Congenital Heart Disease Program to transition your child to adult care when they’re ready.